29

 4. How Can I Plan a Cremation?

 A Simple Cremation can make the cremation process simple and straightforward.
-We are here to answer any questions you may have and help you plan the perfect send-off for your loved one.
+We are here to answer any questions you may have and help you plan the perfect send-off for you or your loved one.
 Contact us today to get started.

 We believe every family deserves respect, reverence, and compassion.
 If you have any questions about this article or would like to talk to us about cremation services, please call or text (604) 809-2006.